 Eric Weddle is an Associate with Blue Ridge Partners, a fast growing revenue-focused strategy firm working with private equity and corporate clients.
 Their industry focus includes industrial products, media, and business services.
 Eric earned his B.A. in economics in 2006 and his M.B.A. from the University of Chicago Booth School of Business with concentrations in economics and analytic finance.

-Alex Williams is President & Chief Executive Officer of The Halstead Bank in Halstead, Kansas and is a fifth generation banker.
-Alex received his undergraduate degree in Economics from Kansas State University in 1995 and earned his master’s degree in Economic History from The London School of Economics in 2001.
-After graduating from K-State, Alex worked for 4 years on Capitol Hill for Senator Pat Roberts.
-He is a graduate of the Bank Leaders of Kansas program, the Graduate School of Banking in Wisconsin and former president of the Young Bank Officers of Kansas.
-He currently serves on the board of the Kansas Council on Economic Education and on the Kansas Bankers Association Federal Affairs Committee.
+Alex Williams is President & Chief Executive Officer of the Halstead Bank in Halstead, Kansas and is a fifth generation banker.
+Alex received his undergraduate degree in Economics from Kansas State University in 1995 and earned his master’s degree in Economic History from the London School of Economics in 2001.
+After graduating from K-State, Alex worked for four years on Capitol Hill for Senator Pat Roberts.
+He currently serves on the board of the Kansas Bankers Association, the Kansas Council on Economic Education and the American Bankers Association Professional Development Committee.
 Alex and his wife, Kristin, have two daughters and reside in Halstead.

 Rodney D. Wilson is President of Air Capital Interiors, Inc., a supplier of products and services for general aviation in-service aircraft.
 Rod has spent the majority of his career in business aviation spanning a wide range functional areas, process improvement experiences, and leadership roles.
 He earned a BS degree in economics at K-State and a MBA from Wichita State.